 content is my own fantasy.
 Not related to any office

-In the 1970's I did independent research looking at
+In the 1970's I did independent research looking at a

-a domed city set in far northern Canada.
+domed city set in far northern Canada.
 I became

 interested in a type of Megastructure vary.
-In
+In general

-coherently planned building.
-These images are my
+planned building.
+These images are my musings on